mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 ---

 # Introduction
+[Chronic kidney disease (CKD)](https://www.mayoclinic.org/diseases-conditions/chronic-kidney-disease/symptoms-causes/syc-20354521) is a type of kidney disease in which there is huge loss of kidney function over a long period might be months to years.

-In this project we used different models to classify the chronic kidney disease and compare between these models  .
+In this project we used different models and compared between these models to predict the chronic kidney disease .

 # Preprocessing